 Burlap can function on its own as a backdrop or be the perfect layering piece in rustic and earthy images.

-As with any backdrop, think about how it complements your food subjects and other elements in your scene.
-And how it will serve the story you are trying to tell through your images.
+As with any food photography backdrops, think about how it complements your food and other elements in your scene.
+Of course, you should also consider how it can help tell a story in your images.

 You can purchase burlap at some craft supply stores or fabric stores and cut it into the dimensions you need.